axymthr/spring-petclinic-traefik/README.md

 ![Spring Petclinic Microservices screenshot](./docs/application-screenshot.png?lastModify=1596391473)

-## Compiling and pushing to Cloud Foundry:

-The samples below are using Tanzu Application Service (previously Pivotal Cloud Foundry) as the target Cloud Foundry deployment, some adjustments may be needed for other Cloud Foundry distributions.

-Please make sure you have the latest `cf` cli installed: https://docs.cloudfoundry.org/cf-cli/install-go-cli.html
-For more information on Tanzu Application Service, see: https://docs.pivotal.io/application-service/2-10/overview/dev.html
-For a list of available Cloud Foundry distributions, see: https://www.cloudfoundry.org/certified-platforms/
-For local testing and development, you can use PCF Dev: https://docs.pivotal.io/pcf-dev/

 This application uses Wavefront as a SaaS that can provide free Spring Boot monitoring and Open Tracing for your application.
 If you'd like to remove the Wavefront integration, please remove the `wavefront` user-provided service reference from [manifest.yml](./manifest.yml).

 Otherwise, generate a free wavefront token by running one of the apps, for example: